tyntec/api-collection/chat-api/v2/README.md

 You can now promote and demote participants of a group to group admins.

+This change adds as well two events indicating the promotion and demotion of a user.

 #### Deletion of WhatsApp profile logo

 The logo of the profile can now removed